Alex-Mann/webpack2-npm-link-bug/Readme.md

 Following Apex structure of lambda's, src is the containing dir for the "project" as per Apex.

-Error can be found in the bundle: `/src/functions/hello/lib/index.js`
+Error can be found in the bundle: `/src/functions/hello/lib/index.js` line 263

 Steps to reproduce: